geniass/proximity-android/docs/PROJECT_SUMMARY.md

 These optimizations would maintain the app's core functionality while further reducing battery impact for users with extensive POI collections or those prioritizing battery life.

+## Stretch Goals
+- **Landmark-based directions** - Instead of using cardinal directions (north, south, etc.), use nearby landmarks as directional references (e.g., "350m toward Central Station" or "200m past the McDonald's").
+This would require querying nearby places from the Google Places API based on current location and calculating which landmark is in the same direction as the target POI.

 ## Architecture Overview
 - **No Foreground Service:** All background work is handled via system-managed PendingIntent and BroadcastReceiver, not a persistent service.
 - **NotificationService:** Centralized notification logic for all app components.